Robust Contracts with Exploration: Model

 where we assume ties are broken in the principal's favor if the agent is indifferent among several actions.\footnote{This tie-breaking assumption ensures the existence of optimal contracts, and minimizes the departure from standard models.
 Other tie-breaking rules will lead to essentially the same results, but may introduce technical complications.
 For example, the principal's optimal payoff guarantee may be approached, but not achieved, by linear contracts.
-See also \citet[Section D]{Carroll15}, \citet[footnote 4]{DTFC}, \cite{CB22}.}
+See also \citet[Section D]{Carroll15}, \citet[footnote 4]{DTFC}, \cite{CB22}.} The principal's objective is to choose a contract $w$ to maximize her worst-case expected payoff